kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/09_Kubernetes_Object_Configuration_Files/transcript.md

 Hello everyone, and welcome back.

 So far we've created objects by feeding yaml files into kubectl.
 But we haven't yet properly explained what yaml files are.
 Yaml is just a standard for writing data in a structured way.
-It's purpose is similar to other standards such xml and json.
-YAML has become really popular thanks it's human readable syntax.
+It's similar  to other standards such xml and json.
+However  YAML has become really popular thanks it's human readable syntax.

-At it's heart, YAML is based on using key-value pairs.
+At it's heart, YAML is based on     key-value pairs.
 Where the key is a string, but the value can be all kinds of things.
 For example it can be a simple string, or more key-value pairs.
 Yaml makes use of white-space in the form of indents as part of it's syntax to show nested child objects.
-Keys can also hold a list of values by using this bullet list style dash syntax.
+Keys can also hold a list of values as indicated by this hyphen syntax, where each value can be yet more key-values

 Therefore a value can essentially hold another yaml code block.
 And the process can repeat itself further where needed, which means that you end up with a tree like structure.

 Because of this, yaml is ideal for storing complex data in a hierachial structures.

-In the study guide I have included I've links to several websites where you can learn more about the yaml syntax, so that you can quickly get yourself up to speed with it.
-It's not particarly but it does take a little time to get used to it.
+In the study guide I have included links to several websites where you can learn more about the yaml syntax.
+These guides will help you get yourself up to speed with writing yaml files.
+It's not particarly hard,  but it does take a little time to get used to it.

 # slide - list of other names
-In Kubernetes, The yaml files we have demoed, are referred to quite generically, as configuration files.
+In Kubernetes, The yaml files we have demoed so far, are referred to quite generically, as object configuration files.
 However people often refer to these files by other names, such as:

 - kubernetes manifests
 - or kubernetes yaml descriptors
-- However I just call them name yaml files.
+- or just       yaml files.

 ## vscode